 It doesn't have to take a long time to make an impact.
-Education providers can organise small increments of time every week where students can come along, help with various causes and get a taste for volunteering.
+Education providers can organise small increments of time where students can come along, help with various causes and get a taste for volunteering.

 - It should be a short duration of 1-3 hours so students can fit it in their schedules.

 - Activities should be easy to both organise and carry out.